PhonologicalCorpusTools/SLP-AA-old-/docs/source/terminology.rst

 ------------------

 "Hand 1" and "Hand 2" are synonymous to the dominant and nondominant hands, respectively.
 "Config" (short for configuration) refers to handshape.
+Config 1 and For example, "Config 2, Hand 1" is the second handshape of the dominant hand.
-For example, "Config 2, Hand 1" is the second handshape of the dominant hand.
+Hand 1 is transcribed in the upper row of each Config and Hand 2 the bottom row.
+Configs can be switched by clicking on the buttons at the centre below the Gloss, named "Config 1" and "Config 2".
-Depending on the signs, you do not necessarily have to fill all four of them.
+Depending on the signs, you do not necessarily have to fill all four rows.

 .. _field_and_slot: